abelectronicsuk/ABElectronics_Python_Libraries/ADCDifferentialPi/README.md

 Classes:
 ----------
 ```
-ADCDifferentialPi(address, address2, rate, bus)
+ADCDifferentialPi(address, address2, mode, bus)
 ```
 **Parameters:**
 address: I2C address for channels 1 to 4, defaults to 0x68
 address2: I2C address for channels 5 to 8, defaults to 0x69
-rate: bit rate, values can be 12, 14, 16 or 18.
+mode: bit mode, values can be 12, 14, 16 or 18.
 Defaults to 18
 bus (optional): I2C bus number (integer).
 If no value is set the class will try to find the i2c bus automatically using the device name.

 Functions: